 The idea of a post-singularity humanity might warrant some further explanations.
 The singularity, in a socio-technological aspect, is where the processing power of our computers exceed the processing power of humanity.
 Essentially, it’s when machines become smarter than us.

-Now, we’re all aware of the blistering speed of computer technology the last 80 or so years.
+Now, we’re all aware of the blistering speed of advancement of computer technology the last 80 or so years.
 From clunky steam-powered mechanical calculators, via electrical tube-endowed monsters to the first microchip computers in the early 60s, our computers keep on getting faster.
 And, according to Moore’s law, they will keep on doubling in speed every 18 months.
 That’s an exponential acceleration and it stands to reason that within a relatively short amount of time, we will have more processing power in our glasses than a commercial data processing warehouse has today.

 So.
 Soon we will have computers that can out-think us.
 And not just in a simplistic mechanical way, like calculating one trillion decimals of the number π, but actually be better at reasoning, analysis and pattern recognition.
 That’s what we call the technological singularity; humans would no longer be highest intelligence on the planet.